This method begins a Real Time Messaging API session and reserves your application a specific URL with which to connect via websocket.

 true then the channel object will also include the topic, purpose, member

 list and read-state related information.
-The latest attribute is deprecated and will soon be removed from this method's response.
+The latest, unread_count, and unread_count_display attributes have been removed from this method's response.
 See this changelog entry.

 The groups property is a list of group objects, one for